 If you have any questions or concerns, please don't hesitate to contact our office.
 We're here to help!

 Join our College Counseling Mailing List and stay connected with updates from Carnegie Mellon University throughout the year.

 Below are resources to help guide you and your students through Carnegie Mellon's application process:

 - Undergraduate International Students

 - Standardized Test Requirements & Placement/Credit for College-Level Work

 - Majors & Programs

 If you have any further questions or need to send any materials on a student’s behalf, please email firstname.lastname@example.org.
 Please attach the material(s) as a PDF and include the student's full name and date of birth.

-Additionally, we've put together a list of questions that you and your students may have about applying for Fall 2021.
-Review our FAQs and let us know if we can help with any additional questions.
+Additionally, we've extended our test-optional policy for all first-year Fall 2022 applicants as well.
+We've also put together a list of questions that you and your students may have about applying for Fall 2021.
+Review our FAQs, and please let us know if we can help with any additional questions.